sayeed1999/home/README.md

 The monorepo project will contain all microservices for the `Home` project which will have everything needed as independent services deployable via docker kubernetes!
 In sha Allah

+## Design Patterns Used

+#### Observer Pattern:
+Used in auth-service for notifying other services about user creation/update/deletion.
+There are methods named fanout_user_creation, fanout_user_update, fanout_user_deletion but the method itself doesn't know who are its subscribers.
+When the project is started, message queues are subscribed to the subscription from main program.
+And the subscriber services just gets notified.

+#### Provider Pattern:
+This is not one of the 23 GoF patterns.
+But this is very useful when we centralize the access to all db tables or collections in our application.
+A application can have twenty models.
+But a single 'Provider' class contains all the database models or tables as its properties.
+So all the database models are centralized inside a single class.
+We can access any db models by creating an instance of the Provider class.

+#### Singleton Pattern:
+When creating the Provider class for accessing all db models, there is a chance that multiple instance of the Provider class may get created.
+So singleton pattern is used to ensure only one instance of the Provider class gets created and accessed by all end-users.

+#### Generic Repository Pattern:
+This is also not one of the 23 GoF patterns.
+But this is extremely handy in reducing the number of duplicate methods accross classes since all classes needs common CRUD methods.
+A single class acting as the generic repository provides common CRUD methods to all other classes, and any service inheriting from the generic class gets access to all of its methods.

 ## OVERALL STRUCTURE

 ```